Romy Newman is the president and co-founder of Fairygodboss, a business with the mission to improve the workplace for women everywhere.

 Have you ever thought to yourself, "why is she wearing that?” or “why did she say that?"
 I have, and it’s my worst habit that I’m trying to break.
 Women judging other women is one of the biggest issues holding us back.
 When we judge others, we’re also imposing the same sort of judgment on ourselves—and in my opinion, this judgment is a major driver of the confidence gap between men and women at work.

 The most important thing we as women can all do to support each other—and ourselves—is to free ourselves of this judgment.
 Instead of figuring out what’s wrong with what other women are doing, let’s figure out what’s right.
 Let’s hold each other’s hands so we can march together and make a stronger future for our daughters.
 Here’s to celebrating Gender Equality Day for real on August 26, 2018.

-What steps will you take to mark Women’s Equality Day?
+What steps will you take to ensure equality for women all over the world?